Meikipop Guide

 • OCR provider - Choose between Google Lens, meikiocr (local), or OwOCR (WebSocket)

-If you want to create Anki cards directly from Meikipop, check out pnotisdev's fork.
-It adds:
+If you want to make Anki cards directly from Meikipop, there are a couple of community forks worth checking out:

 • Anki card creation (Alt+A) - Captures screenshots and context sentences